The Distribution of Permutation Matrix Entries Under Randomized Basis: Limiting distribution of linear combination of multiple entries

-We can generalize Theorem \ref{single} to obtain limiting joint distributions of the entries of $MPM^T$.
-By the Cram\'{e}r-Wold Device, this is equivalent to determining the limiting distribution of arbitrary linear combinations of the matrix entries.
-In other words, for a sequence of $n \times n$ real matrices $A_n$, we wish to determine the asymptotic behavior of $Tr(A_n M P M^T)$.
+We can generalize Theorem \ref{single} to obtain the limiting distribution of arbitrary linear combinations of the matrix entries of $MPM^T$, i.e. for a sequence of $n \times n$ real matrices $A_n$ we will determine the asymptotic behavior of $Tr(A_n M P M^T)$.
 Theorem \ref{single} says that this trace converges to a standard normal when the $(a,b)$ entry of $A_n$ is $\sqrt{n}$ and all the other entries are 0.

-We will now consider more general coefficient matrices $A_n$.
-For convenience, the subscript will often be dropped.
-Normalize $A$ so that $Tr(A A^T) = n$. \begin{remark} Recall that the limiting normality of $Tr(A M)$ was proven in \cite{diaconisnewman}.
+We will now consider more general coefficient matrices $A_n$ normalized so that $Tr(A_n A_n^T) = n$.
+For convenience, the subscript will often be dropped. \begin{remark} Recall that the limiting normality of $Tr(A M)$ was proven in \cite{diaconisnewman}.
 A simple but key observation in the proof is that we can reduce to the case of diagonal $A$ by using the singular value decomposition.
 Writing $A = UDV^T$, we get $Tr(AM) = Tr(UDV^TM) = Tr(DV^TMU)$.
 This is equal in distribution to $Tr(DM)$ by left and right Haar invariance.
 Unfortunately, we cannot reduce to the case of diagonal matrices in our situation since and in general $U \neq V$.
 If $A$ is normal, e.g. symmetric or orthogonal, then $U = V$ and it would be possible to reduce to diagonal $A$.
 However, we will not make this assumption. \end{remark}